 The Gigabyte G27Q's black uniformity isn't bad.
 The entire screen looks blue/gray, and there's noticeable backlight bleed, especially along the right edge.
 However, there isn't much clouding or blooming around the center cross.

 The accuracy after calibration is simply exceptional.
 Any remaining inaccuracies can't be spotted without the aid of a colorimeter, and the color temperature is extremely close to the 6500K target.
-Gamma is also much closer to the target, but some scenes are still over-brightened.

 The Gigabyte G27Q's color gamut is outstanding, even better than the Gigabyte G27QC.
-It has perfect coverage of the commonly-used sRGB color space, and photo editors should be happy with the excellent coverage of the Adobe RGB color space.
+It has perfect coverage of the commonly used sRGB color space, and photo editors should be happy with the excellent coverage of the Adobe RGB color space.